Angelina-Wang/difference_awareness/README.md

       diff[n] # n is 0-999 and an array of [question, answer choice (0 or 1), unique_id of scenario]
       equal[n] # n is 0-999 and an array of [question, 2 for Descriptive and 0-1 for Normative, unique_id of scenario].
 The answer choice is always 2 for these 1000 questions
       ```
-- Analysis code: coming soon
+- Analysis code: after run_benchmark.py is run (or output files are downloaded), from analysis/
+    - run analyze_files.py to generate analyzed_all.pkl
+    - run view_results.py to generate figures

 ## Benchmark Suite